R-Besson/Nihilism/README.md

 4. The longer someone can continue without doing these 2 things, the more confident and stable they are in their opinions & psychology.

-- **We have never known anything, we don't know anything, we will never know anything.**
+- **Ervtyhing we believe to know (knowledge and beliefs in epistemology), are founded on other things we believe to know.
+Unraveling this chain leads to a lack of substance.**

 - **The brightest, most confident person, would be able to respond to an infinite amount of why's.**